dennyshow/milestone-project4/README.md

 The site has a great level of authorisation and authentication and will only take bid and payment from registered user.
 User can learn more about artefacts before participating in any auctions.

 User most wait until auction ends before payment can be made on a won bid.
-The winnner is decided when bid has closed!
+The winner is decided when bid has closed!
 Payment is acheived via stripe payment JS.

 I have decided to follow the project requirements and idea provided in brief.